PabloFernandezMila/Proyecto-Sempai/README.md

 ### Loaders

-- Implemented loaders on Catalog grid and book landing page, loaders animations were imported from https://www.npmjs.com/package/react-spinners
+- Implemented loaders for pages and buttons, loaders animations were imported from https://www.npmjs.com/package/react-spinners

 ### Animations